About our Community College Partnerships

 As community colleges have developed selective honors programs, more students who would have previously begun at a four-year college are instead beginning their higher education at a community college.
 In the U.S., demographic changes forecast that over the next ten years community colleges will need to educate an increasing number of lower income, first generation and minority students.
 Those same demographic shifts will affect private four-year colleges, as these students are less likely to enroll at these institutions as first-year students.

 In these challenging economic times, the partnership offers students a new approach to financing and completing their college education.
 The program introduces a new “tuition model” for higher education at a time when students and their families are particularly nervous about their ability to meet the cost of a college education—particularly at private, liberal-arts colleges.
-Financial incentives from Dickinson, in the form of a community college scholarship up to $15,000, plus other grants and financial aid to meet fully their demonstrated need so that tuition is neither an obstacle nor a deterrent.
+Financial incentives from Dickinson, in the form of a scholarships up to $25,000, plus other grants and financial aid to meet fully their demonstrated need so that tuition is neither an obstacle nor a deterrent.